 Fees are subject to change at any time by approval of the Governing Council.
 Tuition fees normally consist of academic fees (including instruction and library) and incidental/ancillary fees (including Hart House, Health Services, Athletics, and student organizations).
 Additional ancillary fees may also be assessed for enrolment in some specific courses.
-Consult the Student Accounts Office website at www.fees.utoronto.ca
+Consult the Office of Student Accounts website for further details.